 - 1. Short title

 - 2. Definitions

-- 3. Grand Court to be constituted and exercise jurisdiction under the Constitution and this Law
+- Grand Court to be constituted and exercise jurisdiction under the Constitution and this Law

 - 4. Style and constitution of the Court

 - 5. Seal of the Court

 - 6. Appointment and qualifications of Chief Justice and Judges

 - 7. Officers of the Court

 - 8. Duties of Clerk of the Court

 - 9. Judicial and other officers not to act for private persons

 - 10. Office of the Court

 - 11. Jurisdiction vested in the Court

+- 11A.
+Interim relief in the absence of substantive proceedings in the Islands

 - 12. Admiralty proceedings

 - 13. Bankruptcy jurisdiction

 - 14. Mental incapacity

 - 15. Matrimonial jurisdiction

 - 16. Law and equity to be administered concurrently

 - 17. Counterclaims and third parties

 - 18. Jurisdiction to be exercised in accordance with Rules, but English practice to apply where no other provision made

 - 19. Rules Committee and Rules of Court

 - 20. Orders for interim payment

 - 21. Sessions of the Court

 - 22. Appellate jurisdiction

 - 23. Proceedings in chambers

 - 24. Power to adjourn, etc.

-- 25. Attorney-General may appear ex officio in any Court
+- 25. Attorney General may appear ex officio in any Court

 - 26. Copies of records of the Court as evidence

 - 27. Summary powers in cases of contempt

 - 28. Appeals from judgments, etc., of the Court

 - 29. Protection of Chief Justice, Judges and officers of the Court

-Grand Court Law (2006 Revision)
+Grand Court Law (2015 Revision)